adamhenrycallister/ImmigrationPaper/README.md

 # ImmigrationPaper
-Analysis for the paper Immigration, Deportation, and Discrimination: Hispanic Political Opinion Since the Election of Donald Trump in the Hispanic Journal of Behavioral Sciences.
+Analysis for the paper "Immigration, Deportation, and Discrimination: Hispanic Political Opinion Since the Election of Donald Trump" in the _Hispanic Journal of Behavioral Sciences_.

 ImmigrationPaper.ipynb -- R Code for tables in paper